-Here are types of post, all of which are interrelated:
+There are a few types of reach, all of which are interrelated:

-- VIRAL REACH: like Facebook users take action (like, comment, share), which creates a story in their friends’ news feeds.
+- Viral Reach: Facebook users take action (like, comment, share), which creates a story in their friends’ news feeds.

 The best time to post is when your fans are online.
 If you post an update at 2am, but your fans are using Facebook at 8am, you can be sure they aren’t seeing your updates.
 Find out when your fans are online by going to your Facebook Insights and clicking Posts.
 You can post at 2AM but make sure you are using the SCHEDULED post feature.